 Illustration and Design from the Edge of the Earth

-I’m Geri Coady—a designer and illustrator living and working in St. John’s Newfoundland—the most easterly city in North America.
+I’m Geri Coady—a designer and illustrator originally from St. John's, Newfoundland (the most easterly city in North America), now living and working in Nottingham, UK.
 I've got an eye for detail, a passion for the web, and I'm ready to work with clients worldwide.
 Want to learn more?

 Yesterday during my Monotype webinar on colour accessibility, a few questions came up that I didn't get time to answer in the Q&A.

 One of them was from Kirsty: “As designers, should we think in grayscale first when designing?
 And color second? ... as a sort of flavoring to ice cream?”
 Kirsty, if you're out there—apologies if I wasn't clear in my talk—I definitely don't think this way!

 Some of you might have picked up a digital copy of my book, Pocket Guide to Colour Accessibility, when it was published in 2013, but I'm excited to announce that you can now purchase a paperback copy!